AusRehab

 • Mental health conditions as a leading cause of illness claims.

-Non Work-Related Injuries: Injuries that occur outside of the workplace, such as sports injuries or accidents at home.
+Non-Work Related Injuries: Injuries that occur outside of the workplace, such as sports injuries or accidents at home.
 Employers are still expected to support employees recovering from such injuries, ensuring fair treatment and accommodation for their return to work.

-Employer Responsibilities
+Employer Obligations and Responsibilities

 Employers’ duties extend beyond legal compliance, focusing on creating an inclusive environment for employees returning from both work-related and non work-related injuries.
 This involves: